iamdtang/itp/public/posts/quiz2-study-guide.md

 * Written
 * 25 minutes long
 * Multiple choice, fill in the blank, short answer, True/False
+* Lecture will start after the quiz so class will be a little longer than usual

 __This quiz is mostly theory__